Frequently Asked Questions

 • Do we have to submit drawings for plan review if we are only demolishing a building?
 Yes, drawing submittal for plan review is required; the drawings must be submitted by a duly licensed design professional.

 • What is the difference between a portable building and a modular building?
-See Bulletin “Additional Guidance on Storm Shelters Required by 2015 International Building Code” and Manual Of Procedures Appendix A-1 for definitions and submittal requirements for manufactured buildings.
+See Bulletin #23-01: Updated Guidance on Mandatory Storm Shelters in Public and Private K-12 Schools required by the International Building Code and Manual Of Procedures Appendix A-1 for definitions and submittal requirements for manufactured buildings.

 • What is the status of my plan review submittal?
 Who has reviewed it so far?
 How soon will the review be finished?
 DCM can confirm whether or not a submittal and a plan review fee has been received and whether or not the review has started.
 Once the review starts DCM can only confirm it is in progress.
 At the end of the review a Project Comment Letter will be emailed to the Owner and Architect/Engineer.
 Per Chapter 3, Section B.8. of the Manual of Procedures, "In scheduling the design of a project, the design professional should allow 30 days for DCM's review of each phase of design.
 All submittals are reviewed in the order received."